MosGeo/EFacies/README.md

-# EFacies
+# EFacies: Multiscale electrofacies analysis on borhole data

-Multiscale electrofacies analysis on borhole data
+A workflow for stochastic electrofacies